 the sukkal Undurumma

 A Hittite description of god statues mentions two depictions of Šauška.
 One is female, seated, winged and holding a cup.
 The other is masculine, also winged and armed with a golden ax.
-Both are attended by Ninatta and Kulitta and accompanied by an awiti, a mythical winged lion.
+Both are attended by Ninatta and Kulitta and accompanied by an awiti, a winged lion.